 If the term ‘secondary object of infallibility’ is to be used, it must be understood as referring to truths implicit in Tradition and Scripture.
-Otherwise, the claim that the Magisterium can teach what is beyond Divine Revelation contradicts the infallible teaching of the Second Vatican Council and exalts the Magisterium above and beyond Divine Revelation.
+Otherwise, the claim that the Magisterium can teach what is beyond Divine Revelation contradicts the infallible teaching of the First and Second Vatican Councils and exalts the Magisterium above and beyond Divine Revelation.
 This over-emphasis on the ability and authority of the Magisterium, which seeks to devise theological explanations that can extend the Magisterium ever further, tends toward arrogance, and even idolatry, rather than humility.
 The Magisterium exists to serve God, the faithful, and the Deposit of Faith.
 The Magisterium cannot teach infallibly, except from the infallible Deposit of Faith given to the Church by God.

 by Ronald L. Conte Jr.

 Updated January 10, 2015